 What is preterm or premature labor and delivery?

 Preterm or premature labor is when there are contractions and cervical changes before 37 weeks gestation.
 Preterm labor is diagnosed when contractions begin and intensify between the 20th and 37th week of gestation.
 Preterm labor can lead to the preterm or premature delivery of a premature baby or the birth of a baby that is not viable if born before the 22nd-24th week of gestation.

 In most cases of preterm labor, the contractions begin spontaneously and without a definitive cause.
 Sometimes, women are at risk for delivering preterm if they have preterm rupture of fetal membranes.
-Women are often at greater risk of going into preterm labor and delivery if the mother:
+Women at greater risk of going into preterm labor and delivery if she is: